SWEN90009-2024/SC-BlueRing/docs/meetings/Client Meetings/03-18 Meeting.md

 ### Next Steps
 - Brainstorming possible solutions.
 - Defining roles and responsibilities.
-- Completion of Sprint 1 due by this Friday at 17:00.
+- Completion of Sprint 1 is due by this Friday at 17:00.